 Leiden, City of Discoveries, boasts 16 Nobel Prize laureates and the groundbreaking work continues today.
 Out of a total of 66, Leiden has earned 19 Spinoza Prizes, the pinnacle of Dutch academic awards, in the fields of medicine, natural science, archaeology, social and behavioural sciences as well as language research.

-The high quality and outstanding innovation level of its scientific research is one of Leiden's great strengths.
-There is a wide range of research facilities available.
-Leiden is a preferred choice of many internationally renowned scientists for meetings and top level research in a host of academic fields.
+The high quality and outstanding innovative level of its scientific research is one of Leiden's great strengths.
+There is a wide range of research facilities avaiable.
+Leiden is a preferred choice of many internationally renowned scientists for meetings and top level research in a host academic fields.

-Leide's Bio Science Park, the largest life sciences cluster in The Netherlands, is the heart of applied biomedical research in North-Western Europe.
-In addition to publicly funded knowlegde institutions, it is made up of many small, medium-sized and large companies.
-Togherter, they produce things like medicines and vaccines.
+Leiden's Bio Science Park, the largest life sciences cluster in the Netherlands, is the heart of applied biomedical research in North-Western Europe.
+In addition to publicly funded knowledge institutions, it is made up of many small, medium-sized and large companies.
+Together, they produce things like medicines and vaccines.
 The proximity of the medical and natural sciences departments is an important contributing factor to their success.

 The Leiden University Medical Centre (LUMC) is one of eight university medical centres in the Netherlands.
 They aim to continuously improve the quality of health care.
 The LUMC is internationally renowned for its groundbreaking (bio)medical research.